nlesc-nano/CAT/docs/4_optional.rst

         By default the angle unit is assumed to be in degrees, but if so desired one can explicitly pass the unit: ``angle_offset: "0.25 rad"``.

+    .. attribute:: optional.ligand.anchor.dihedral

+        :Parameter:     * **Type** - :data:`None`, :class:`float` or :class:`str`
+                        * **Default value** – :data:`None`

+        Manually specify the ligands vector dihedral angle, rather than optimizing it w.r.t. the inter-ligand distance.

+        The dihedral angle is defined by three vectors:

+        * The first two in dices in :attr:`anchor.group_idx <optional.ligand.anchor.group_idx>`.
+        * The core vector(s).
+        * The Cartesian X-axis as defined by the core.

+        By default the angle unit is assumed to be in degrees, but if so desired one can explicitly pass the unit: ``dihedral: "0.5 rad"``.

     .. attribute:: optional.ligand.split